dom96/pycloud/readme.md

 ### Matplotlib

 This does work, but the WASM files are too big to be uploaded to prod.
-So this won't work on the pycloud website.

 ```python
 import matplotlib